ningfengh/algorithm_study/string/28_Implement_strStr.md

 >Returns the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

+For this problem, KMP (8ms) is slower than the naive approach (4ms) because of the overhead to calculate the KMP table.

 ### **Solution 1** Intuitive comparison

 1. Start from the first characters for both haystack and needle